Jump to content

 Jump to heading install

-phab config=<your-config> install
+phab --config=<your-config> install

 Available methods:

-• drush
+• drush - for Drupal installations

 Configuration: